reimagined/resolve/docs/debugging.md

 | info    | Messages that describe the current operation           |
 | verbose | Extended descriptions to the previous message          |

-The reSolve framework uses the **info** logging level by default.
+The reSolve framework uses the **debug** logging level by default.
 Set the `DEBUG_LEVEL` environment variable to use a different logging level.

 ## Debug ReSolve